![]() |

 git diff [<options>] <commit>...<commit> [--] [<path>...]
 This form is to view the changes on the branch containing

-merge-base A B) B. You can omit any one of <commit>, which has the
+A B) B. You can omit any one of <commit>,

 Just in case you are doing something exotic, it should be noted that all of the <commit> in the above description, except in the --merge-base case and in the last two forms that use .. notations, can be any <tree>.
+A tree of interest is the one pointed to by the ref named AUTO_MERGE, which is written by the ort merge strategy upon hitting merge conflicts (see git-merge(1)).
+Comparing the working tree with AUTO_MERGE shows changes you’ve made so far to resolve textual conflicts (see the examples below).
 For a more complete list of ways to spell <commit>, see "SPECIFYING REVISIONS" section in gitrevisions(7).
-However, "diff" is about comparing two endpoints, not ranges, and the range notations (<commit>..<commit> and <commit>...<commit>) do not mean a range as defined in the "SPECIFYING RANGES" section in gitrevisions(7). git diff [<options>] <blob> <blob> This form is to view the differences between the raw
+However, diff is about comparing two endpoints, not ranges, and the range notations (<commit>..<commit> and <commit>...<commit>) do not mean a range as defined in the "SPECIFYING RANGES" section in gitrevisions(7). git diff [<options>] <blob> <blob> This form is to view the differences between the raw

 contents of two blob objects.

--s, --no-patch Suppress diff output.
-Useful for commands like git
+-s, --no-patch Suppress all output from the diff machinery.
+Useful for

 --output=<file> Output to a specific file instead of stdout.